Consistently estimating network statistics using Aggregated Relational Data

-Despite these advances, there is still no systematic characterization of when and why ARD should work.
-That is, for what network feature or estimation goals should a researcher expect the procedure to work well and in what settings may it fail to perform.
-In this paper, we provide such a taxonomy.
-First, we show that, with sufficient data, we can consistently estimate the parameters of the latent distance model.
-Next, we develop a straightforward characterization of the circumstances when ARD should work.
-The intuition is that, for sufficiently large graphs, some statistics on graphs converge to their expected value, where the expectation is taken over graphs from the same generative process.
-In such cases, ARD suffices to recover the value of the graph statistics.
-That is, ARD has enough information to recover the parameters of the generative distribution, but not the specific realization that is the real world network.
-For statistics that approach their expectation, though, the information in ARD is sufficient since the expectation remains constant across draws from a distribution.
+Next, we provide sufficient conditions to consistently estimate features of the underlying, observed network using ARD.
+The intuition is that, for sufficiently large graphs, some statistics of graphs converge to their expected value, where the expectation is taken over graphs from the same generative process.
+In such cases, ARD suffices to recover the value of the graph statistics, so long as the statistics are not too sensitive to error introduced by using estimates for the generative network models parameters.
+In such cases, the information in ARD is sufficient to consistently estimate generative model parameters as well as graph statistics of interest.

 We investigate this both theoretically and empirically in two settings.
 The first is when researchers can consistently estimate features of the underlying, unobserved network structure itself.
-Examples include centrality measures or clustering for nodes.
+Examples include centrality or clustering measures for nodes.
 This analysis studies the case of a single large network.
 The second is when researchers can consistently estimate response functions of or by the network.
 That is, how do changes in network features correspond to changes in socio-economic outcomes or how might an intervention affect the structure of the network.
 This analysis studies the case of many networks.